Alamat ng Gubat

 Alamat ng Gubat (Legend of the Forest) is the fourth book published in 2003 by Bob Ong, a Filipino contemporary author noted for using conversational Filipino to create humorous and reflective depictions of life as a Filipino.
 Among Bob Ong's works, it is notable for being the first one to be a self-contained straightforward narrative rather than a collection of anecdotes.
 Bob Ong later came up with another book written as a straightforward narrative, MacArthur, but it is a very different work because it does not have Bob Ong's signature humorous tone.

 The story is about a little crab named "Tong" searching for a banana heart to cure his father from sickness.
-While he begins his journey he finds he and his friends also fight the evil animals in the forest.
+While he begins his journey, he finds friends.
+He and his friends also fight the evil animals in the forest.

 Alamat ng Gubat is notable for its allegorical references to Philippine society.